CSEngineer1412/my-portfolio-github-action-aws-s3/README.md

 Save the Access Key ID and Secret Access Key

-🔐 Best practice: Use fine-grained permissions and limit to just this bucket in production.

 ✅ 3.
 Add Secrets to GitHub
 Go to your GitHub repo → Settings → Secrets → Actions: